mrsumanth19/portfolio/README.md

 ## 📄 License

-This project is licensed for personal use.
-Attribution appreciated if reused or modified.
+This project is licensed under the [MIT License](LICENSE) © 2025 Sumanth Vanapalli.

----

 ## 🚀 Hosting Suggestions